taiyingchen/apriori/README.md

 ## Usage

 `TDB` stands for transactional database.
-Each element in `TDB` is an transaction containing all items associated with it.
+Each element in `TDB` is a transaction containing all items associated with it.

 ```python
 from apriori import Apriori